TheWildJarvi/JarviBrot/Readme.md

 	enter fixed point notation format to convert to enter value to convert

-# RGB ROM GENERATOR SCRIPT
+# RGB ROM GENERATOR SCRIPT READ ME

 	install fxpmath
 	edit filename to your choosing